scuzzilla/rpki-arch/README.md

 I called the Child CA "rpki-alfanetti" and as you can see from the snippet below the relationship with the Parent CA (testbed offered by nlnetlabs) is in Status: **Success**.

 The Parent CA is certifying that I'm entitled over for some specific resources: "asn: AS10, v4: 170.0.0.0/24" is one of them.
-Third parties can, in a second stage, Download the Signed Certificate (to be verified) which proves the ownership of that specific resource.
+Third parties can, in a second stage, Download the Signed Certificate (to be verified) which proves the ownership over that specific resource.
 Using RPKI terminology, this specific resource is named Route Origin Authorization (also known as **ROA**)
 ```
 root@rpki01:~# krillc parents statuses --token e1bb6e95c21740f83dba1adb1ff19ade --ca rpki-alfanetti